PhysiCell-Tools/DAPT-example/README.md

 ## Paper Example

 This is the example used in the DAPT paper.
-It differs from the basic example in that it removes clutter and demonstrates the `Config` class.
+It differs from the basic example in that it uses alternative methods to achieve similar goals and demonstrates the `Config` class.
 Specifically, the `create_XML()` method is replaced by DAPT's method, the `try/except` block is removed, and the final output image is no longer saved.

 The `Config` class uses a JSON file to instructions on how DAPT should run.
 In this example, the config is stored in a file named [config.json](/config.json).
 Most classes accept a `Config` object and allow variables to be defined in the configuration, instead of in code.
 The code block below shows how a `Config` class gets defined and used.